Head and Neck Fellowship

 At the completion of the academic year, fellows teach a portion of the head and neck reconstructive section at the annual IU Anatomy and Histopathology Course.
 This allows fellows to reinforce their experience in free flap harvest and head and neck reconstructive theory as they prepare to transition into practice.

 How to Apply

-Applications for the fellowship year beginning in July 2018 will be accepted starting December of 2016 through the Advanced Training Council of the American Head and Neck Society.
-Interviews are held from January to May of 2017.
-Those interested can learn more though the American Head and Neck Society or email fellowship co-directors Avinash Mantravadi or Cecelia Schmalbach.
+Applications for the fellowship year beginning in July 2020 will be accepted starting December of 2018 through the Advanced Training Council of the American Head and Neck Society.
+Interviews are held from January to May of 2019.
+Those interested can learn more though the American Head and Neck Society or email Jane Adamson, Otolaryngology Residency coordinator.